What is the impact when renaming a custom field?

 2. Double-click Custom Fields under Database.
 The content pane displays the Custom Fields tree;

 3. Changing the value in the 'Name' field modifies the corresponding database label.
 Each language can have a different label.
 For interfaces that have the same language as the primary interface, the 'Label' field will always match the menu item 'Name' field.

 4. Changing the value in the 'Column Name' field modifies the underlying database schema.
 You cannot use spaces or punctuation, and the value cannot start with a number.
 The column name in the database will be appended with the prefix c$.
 For example, if you add a custom field with the column name calling_plan, it will appear in the database as c$calling_plan.

 The impact on your site depends on the fields you are trying to rename.
 For example:

 - If you modify the Name/ Label of a custom field, objects that use that label will be automatically updated and the new name will be displayed (ex. workspaces).

 For additional information, refer to the 'Add or edit custom fields' section in the Online Help User Guide documentation for the version your site is currently running.
-To access Oracle Service Cloud manuals and documentation online, refer to the Documentation for Oracle Service Cloud Products.
+To access Oracle B2C Service manuals and documentation online, refer to the Documentation for Oracle B2C Service Products.